sjm42/esp32clock/README.md

 - HTTP JSON API is provided for reading and saving config, and sending instant messages
 - supported timezones can be listed with an API call
 - MQTT is supported for getting (outdoors) temperature reading and for IM
+- date and temperature displays are animated :grin:

 ## Hardware